 Gutting opens by stating that the majority of philosophers are atheist or atheist-leaning, and asks whether their views are warranted.
 Plantinga replies that arguments for theism can certainly be rejected as unsound, but that’s not sufficient for atheism.
-He then gives an example that because there’s no good reason to believe that there are an even number of stars in the sky, that doesn't give you warrant to believe that there are an odd number of stars.

 You can find at least two things - that while technically defensible - render his reply unconvincing, maybe even irrelevant.
 First, his use of the term “atheist”.
 When taken literally - it simply means “not theist”.
 Even the dictionary defines it primarily as lacking belief, with a secondary definition being an active belief that there is no god.
 Yet Plantinga appears to take this secondary definition to make this part of his case.
 I suppose if you’re in the business of shoring up the theist edifice, then arguing against people who take the “strong atheist” position makes for more impressive rhetoric.
 Plantinga’s second problem is his example of “even-starism”.
 He attempts to draw a comparison from the warrant of this to the warrant for non-belief, yet the two aren’t even remotely comparable.
 In the case of even-starism, the choices are concrete and limited: there are either an even number of stars or an odd number of stars in the universe.
 There are no other alternative answers.
 The question of whether god exists is purely conjectural, and sufficiently ill-defined that further debate seems (and often is) pointless.
 It is a different knowledge domain than that regarding the number of stars in the universe.
 We know there are stars, but we don’t know if a god is even a sensible concept.
 We don't know how one can exist, whether it has any characteristics that we normally associate with it, or whether the god we’re describing resembles, or in fact is, one described by anyone having any belief in such things.
 It’s apples and oranges - the first example doesn’t imply anything about how we should evaluate the soundness of the second.